navatharaagi/AWS-Developer-Tools/README.md

 - Goto AWS—>CodeCommit—>select repo—>“MyRepo”—>“what_is_www” file will be there.

 - Now User2 has “Myrepo” with .txt files but there is no “what_is_www” file in it.
--So User2 has to clone the “Myrepo” with new changes i.e.,“what_is_www” file
+- So User2 has to clone the “Myrepo” with new changes i.e.,with “what_is_www” file
 $ls    /*lists “User2-local-repo” dir , which already cloned from “Myrepo” to local repo  before  changes pushed by User1
 $cd  User2-local-repo
 $ls    /*files will be listed